The Most Hilarious Best Mans Speech Jokes

 It’s such an honour to be asked to be a best man and this VIP role comes with many fun and important tasks (if you’re not sure what they are check out our guide to being a brilliant best man here).
 One of the tasks many best men dread though is writing and delivering the best man speech on the wedding day.
 Unless you’re a natural public speaker or have spent time on stage, it can be a pretty daunting prospect, especially when you consider that the best man speech is traditionally known to be the funniest and most looked forward to of all the speeches.

-We’ve got a comprehensive guide to how to write a brilliant speech here to help you with the structure, format, and length.
+We’ve got a comprehensive guide on how to write a brilliant groom’s speech here to help you with the structure, format, and length.
 But, once you have the general gist and bare bones of the best man speech jotted down, it’s time to insert some funny jokes into each section, to keep all the guests chuckling with laughter from start to finish.

 Remember you’re not expected to be a professional stand-up comedian, Michael McIntyre style, and a wedding is often an emotional day, so it’s absolutely fine to make jokes that are unique to the couple or situation and also to include a heartfelt sentiment or two in between all the gags.
 To help you on your way to going down in history as the best best man ever, we’ve rounded up some of the greatest tried-and-tested best man speech jokes and one-liners that’ll easily fit into most wedding speeches.
 Feel free to tailor them to fit the newlyweds you’re talking about.
 Good luck!